 - 5.1 Plans for the implementation of the new legislation will be developed in the near future.
-It is anticipated that: - the development of the first draft children's scheme will commence on or before March 2011. - Before March 2012, the Welsh Assembly Government officials across all departments will need to undertake basic awareness raising training on the UNCRC and its implications for their work.
-Key policy officials and legal advisers will require additional training (for example in undertaking UNCRC impact assessments) as well as in recording compliance with the "due regard duty" and staff in business units will need training to operate the Welsh Assembly Government-wide monitoring system which will be established - Work on developing training resources will begin towards the end of 2010, with training being rolled out during 2011.
-This will ensure that when the first scheme is made (31 March 2012) and systems go live, the first "wave" of training will already have been completed. - The intention thereafter is to incorporate the various training modules into the standard Welsh Assembly Government-wide training programme for officials, with the awareness-raising module becoming a mandatory element of the induction course for new staff and the more specialised modules available as menu options for relevant staff. - Legal Services officials will receive relevant training in order to support the implementation of the "due regard" duty from April 2012. - Consultation arrangements on the draft scheme will include child and young person-friendly documentation and methodologies in line with the National Participation Standards for Wales.
-A three month consultation process is planned to begin in September 2011. - Following consultation, the draft scheme will be amended as necessary in response to comments made and will be laid before the National Assembly for Wales for approval on or before 31 March 2012. - Full implementation of the children's scheme (including the due Regard duty) once commencement takes place.
+It is anticipated that: - Activity relating to the development of the first draft children's scheme will commence on or before March 2011. - Before March 2012, the Welsh Assembly Government officials across all departments will need to undertake training to raise their awareness of the UNCRC and its implications for their work.
+Key policy officials and legal advisers will require additional training (for example in undertaking UNCRC impact assessments) as well as in recording compliance with the "due regard duty" and staff in business units will need training to operate the Welsh Assembly Government-wide monitoring system which will be established - Work on developing training resources will begin towards the end of 2010, with training being rolled out from 2011 onwards.
+This will ensure that when the first draft scheme is laid before or on 31st March 2012 and when systems go live shortly afterwards, the first "wave" of training will already have been completed.
+This training will be prioritised for those developing or reviewing policy or legislation during the first two years when the duty applies. - The intention thereafter is to incorporate the various training modules into the standard Welsh Assembly Government-wide training programme for officials, with the awareness-raising module becoming a mandatory element of the induction course for new staff and the more specialised modules available as menu options for relevant staff.

+- Legal Services officials will receive relevant training in order to support compliance with the "due regard" duty from April 2012. - Involvement of stakeholders in the development of the draft scheme will commence in March 2011.
+Consultation arrangements on the draft scheme will include child and young person-friendly documentation and methodologies in line with the National Participation Standards for Wales.
+A three month consultation process is planned to begin in September 2011. - Following consultation, the draft scheme will be amended as necessary in response to comments made and will be laid before the National Assembly for Wales for approval on or before 31 March 2012. - The Measure will come into force two months after Her Majesty's approval has been given.
+From this date the provisions within the Measure will take effect.
+The due regard duties will apply from the dates specified within the Measure.